 Just landed in Cusco?
-Join us on a Cusco Half Day Tour that will give you an introduction to the Inca civilization and the impact of Spanish conquest.
+Join us on a Cusco Half Day Tour that will give you an introduction to the Inca civilization and the impact of the Spanish conquest.
 Guided by a local expert, you will discover many astonishing facts about the Inca ruins which are worth visiting before you visit Machu Picchu.

 City Tours Cusco is one of our signature tours.
-We have guides who have an excellent knowledge about history and culture.
+We have guides who have excellent knowledge about history and culture.

 Cusco Hotel Transfer